Luke, Chapter 7

 luke_7.m4a |

 3) Explanation & Questions: How did today's reading make you feel?
-What was your favorite part(s)?
-And why was it your favorite?
-Since Jesus' baptism, we've read of numerous intimate moments between him and others.
-In chapter seven, there are MANY such encounters.
-The centurion, who wasn't even a Jew, witnessed the power of Jesus' word.
-If you were the widow of Nain, how would you have reacted?
-The people in response thought God had visited them!
-John the Baptist needed extra comfort to KNOW that Jesus was the Messiah.
-A woman kissed Jesus' feet!
-Oh my goodness is a lot happening in chapter seven--there are many heart-touching moments, and many hearts were touched.
-For digging deeper, see my Google Doc that discusses specific verses and terms.
-Be sure to scroll down to chapter seven.
+What was your favorite part in it, and why?
+Since Jesus' baptism in Chapter Three, we've read about numerous intimate moments between him and others.
+In Chapter Seven, there are many such personal encounters!
+For example, the centurion, who wasn't a Jew, witnessed the power of Jesus' word.
+If you were the widow of Nain, how would you have reacted?!
+In Chapter Seven, we see that the people responded as though God had visited them.
+Furthermore, at this time, John the Baptist needed extra comfort to know that Jesus was the Messiah, and a woman kissed Jesus' feet, as Luke records!
+Oh my goodness, a lot is happening in his reading and many hearts were touched.

 speak_o_lord_your_servant_listens.m4a |